jsaintrocc/myblvmgncube/manual/guide/23-setup-rPi-skr-board.md

         * Number of Extruders: 1
         * Default extrusion length: 5mm

-5. Install klipper software on the rPi
+5. Install klipper software on the rPi.
    1. Use SSH to connect to the rPi with the username "pi" and the password you chose.
    2. Download and install Klipper.
       ```shell